Dr. Krishna Das, ABC's Dallas Mock Oral Faculty

 Finally, the Board has acknowledged that an emphasis will be placed on both the Compendium and the articles.

-Now for those of you who have never taken short cuts and want a 100% guarantee that you’ll pass your exam, come to our April 19-23, 2017 Board Review Course.
+Come to our April 23-28, 2019 Board Review Course for fun!
 This is not the same type of review course from the past.
 Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
-Heck, you’ll walk away with loads of every day practice tips, too.
+Heck, you’ll walk away with loads of everyday practice tips, too.

 - Obstetrics and Gynecology and Office Practice & Women’s Health